briankoser/sfc-listeners-guide/episodes/0108-top-5-sci-fi-geniuses-gone-bad.md

 <q class="archivist inline">After the second and third Hobbit movies, I'm guessing Peter Jackson is on both hosts "Gone bad" lists.</q>

-Matt and Ben's first idea for a podcast was a Books of <i class="work-title">LOST</i> podcast.
+Matt and Ben's first idea for a podcast was a Books of {% workTitle "LOST" %} podcast.

 <div class="top-five">
   <h2 class="has-text-centered">Sci-Fi Comebacks</h2>